 fltr; Theo, Frans, Paul, Martien, Toon and Pierre kneeling.

 Part of the van Heugten family competed against the Karsmakers family during their moto-cross careers.
-From the Karsmakers family, Pierre was the most successful one winning 3 Dutch National MX 500cc titles, winning the National Championship of the USA, a Supercross Championship and competed in many Grand Prix events riding for Yamaha and Honda and in his later days becoming the National Fourtroke Champion of the USA.
-He also competing in the famous Paris-Dakar rally.
+From the Karsmakers family, Pierre was the most successful one winning 3 Dutch National MX 500cc titles, winning the National Championship of the USA in 1973, a Supercross Championship in 1974 and competed in many Grand Prix events riding for Yamaha and Honda and in his later days becoming the National Fourtroke Champion of the USA.
+He also competing in the famous Paris-Dakar rally around 8 times.
 The most talented Karsmakers was Toon, who became three times a Dutch National Champion in the 500 cc class and competed in many Grand Prix events as well.

 It's very interesting to find out and realize that BX found its roots already in the '50 ‘s and that several riders from the famous MX families of “van Heugten” and “Karsmakers” started out as BMX racers Dutch (Euro) style!